frootloops/network/README.md

 # The main parts of the 5th network layer

-The main idea: we have a __single__ provider that gives access to all our endpoints by providing endpoint-specific functions (for example: `provider.fetchNews(scoped: .wallet) { result: Result<[News], NSError> in }`).
+The main idea: we'll have a __single__ provider that gives access to all our endpoints by providing endpoint-specific functions (for example: `provider.fetchNews(scoped: .wallet) { result: Result<[News], NSError> in }`).
 All non-endpoint specific work goes to several callbacks that you can pass to `Provider`.
 For example you can pass `responseClosure` block and have ability to execute code on each response.
 You can use the same approach to provide auth token and save models to CoreData.

 ## The route